jeffmdemers/gurps-calculator/README.md

 need to perform command line operations when they are called for, as well as the folder you need to open in VS Code to work on the project.

+Navigate to the gurps-calculator folder and run `npm install` from the terminal.
+This will download Angular and any other libraries required by the application.
+This command should also be executed whenever a new library is added to the project, or when an existing library is updated.

 ## Running the development server and accessing the application

 In order to access GurpsCalculator in your browser, you will need to run a so called dev server.
 This compiles the code,